WasabiTech-777/SWE-2023-Spring/Backend_Documentation.md

 > An **existing user logging in** should call the custom route (routes.AuthenticateUser).
 Once authenticated, a user is authorized for a 24-hour period.
 The user's cookie for the new session is set on the response to the client.

 > Getting information about a user requires a GET request to "users/{uid}" where uid is a user's ID assigned at the time their database entry is created.

-Currently, you cannot get a user with their username, but this should be addressed soon.
+> Getting information about a user from their username is also possible; this requires a GET request to "uname/{uname}" where uname is the desired user's name.
+NOTE: this path starts with "uname" and not "users" to avoid undetermined behavior.

 > Editing a user requires a PUT request to "/users/{uid}".
+> * To edit a user's username, the number of articles they have completed, the number of characters hit, or the number of characters missed, the json format of the request should be used:
+    {
+        "uname": "name", //string /*NOTE: if querying the database for a particular name, use "name = ?"
+        "pass": "password",  //string
+        "articles": 1, //uint
+        "charhit": 104, //uint
+        "charmiss": 10 //uint
+    }
+> * To edit the articles, charhit, or charmiss fields correctly, the new data must be added to any previously existing data.
+The previously existing data could be accessed through the Get user request at "users/{uid}" above.

 > Deleting a user requires a DELETE request to "/users/{uid}".